Xtalism/Xtalism/README.md

 # Hi, I'm Manuel! 🚀

+I'm a full-stack web developer with a passion for crafting interactive web applications.
+Additionally, I have hands-on experience in automatization and robotics development.
+A quick learner, I'm dedicated to expanding my skills and thrive in collaborative environments.
+Excited to contribute to creating exceptional applications with a focus on both web, mobile and industrial platforms.

 💻 Mechatronics Engineer sharing about my journey and learnings in tech.<br/>
 🎓 Studied [Mechatronics Engineering](https://www.uacj.mx/oferta/programas.html?programa=44400&94) at UACJ, México.<br/>
 🛡️ Currently learning about Cybersecurity.<br/>